cedrickchee/YDKGo/content/docs/language/pointers/_index.md

 ## Escape analysis

 Value semantics have the benefit of being able to mutate memory and isolation within our own sandboxes, but it has the cost of inefficiency.
-We're gonna have lost a copy of the data as we cross over these program boundaries.
+We will have lost a copy of the data as we cross over these program boundaries.
 Pointer semantics, however, fix the efficiency issue.